 On the surface, praising your child’s question as “good” makes sense: you want him to feel good for asking, and praise him for being so inquisitive.

 But here’s the problem with labeling a question as “good”: You’re adding unnecessary judgment.

 When we think about judgment, we imagine negative things, but judgment also applies to positive phrases, including calling something a “good question.”

 Why?
 We’re implying that these certain questions are the ones they should keep asking.
 And that if there are “good” questions, then that also means there are “bad” ones to avoid.

 Instead, honor all questions, whether strange or magnificent, silly or profound.
 If something catches you off-guard, encourage conversation and say, “That’s interesting.”
-Ask them what they think.
+Ask him what he thinks.

-In treating all questions as valid, you’re encouraging your child to keep asking, all without making her wonder if it’s worth asking or not.
+In treating all questions as valid, you’re encouraging him to keep asking, all without making him wonder if it’s worth asking or not.

 3. Admit your own curiosity